jyotika6221/AURORA_NORMID/README.md

 # TECHNOLOGIES USED
 * FIGMA- For designing the UI
-* CANVA-For presentation and outline of the project
+* CANVA- For presentation and outline of the project

 # FEATURES FOR ORGANIZER
 * Check out astronomical events featured on the calendar